 Information For Audiologists and Hearing Health Professionals

 I once was where you may be now: In October of 2008, not one venue in Oshkosh was equipped with an induction hearing loop.
-In the Fox Valley only one place of Worship utilized a hearing loop which had been there for years.
-Today, in August of 2017, over 600 venues (including 325 churches) all over Wisconsin have been looped.
-Thanks to audiologists and hearing instrument specialists’ support, consumer demand and their excellent word of mouth, loops are becoming the go to technology for assistive listening systems in WI and several other states.
+In the Fox Valley, only one place of Worship utilized a hearing loop which had been there for years.
+Today, in February of 2019, over 720 venues (including nearly 400 churches) all over Wisconsin have been looped.
+Thanks to audiologists and hearing instrument specialists’ support, consumer demand and excellent word of mouth, loops are becoming the go to technology for assistive listening systems in WI and several other states.
 Please read an article in the May/June 2014 issue of Audiology Today titled "Roadmap to a Looped Community" (Published with permission from the American Academy of Audiology) Click here for the Roadmap article and an article by Drs.
 Susan Lopez and Mary Caccavo in Dec 2014 Audiology Practices Click here How to Loop Your Community .

-Please read the information and explore the links provided on this page.
+Please read the info and explore links provided on this page.
 You are welcome to email me with questions.
 Do share your successes and feel free to ask me anything pertaining to looping.
 If I cannot help you I often know someone who can.
-For audiology or hearing aid questions: Dr. Juliette Sterkens.
+I can contacted via: Dr. Juliette Sterkens.

 Have you been successful in getting a particular venue looped?
 Did you find a novel way to use a hearing loop?
 Share your ideas, your successes and places where you have not been successful.
 We can learn from each other.
 With your permission, I will share your suggestions in my Loop Wisconsin Blog: www.loopwisconsin.wordpress.com

 It is not difficult to become a hearing loop advocate.
+So often one hearing loop begets others.
 Start by looping your waiting room or a treatment room.
 Or both!
-The UniVox DLS 50 is a great loop driver.
+The Contacta HLD7 is a great loop driver.
 It is supplied with 100 feet of wire or with a seat cushion and is available from most audiology supply companies.
 Installation rarely takes more than an hour or two.

 How to get started